-The Company is party to an uncommitted revolving facility, as borrower, under which it may request and receive one or more short-term advances up to an aggregate amount of $\in$ 600,000 with Fresenius SE, as lender.
-The Company and Fresenius SE have agreed to terminate the uncommitted revolving credit facility, effective upon the Conversion, at which time any amounts outstanding under the facility will be due.
+The Company is party to an uncommitted revolving facility, as borrower, under which it may request and receive one or more short-term advances up to an aggregate amount of €600,000 with Fresenius SE, as lender.
+The Company and Fresenius SE have agreed to terminate the uncommitted revolving credit facility, effective upon the Conversion.
 For further information on short-term debt from related parties, see note 5 c).